| 2009 |

 | 2023 |

-Pathogenic variants in RSPH9 cause male infertility due to sperm cell dysmotility and abnormal flagellar RSPH9 protein composition, as demonstrated by immunofluorescence microscopy on sperm flagella of affected individuals. |
+Pathogenic variants in RSPH9 cause male infertility due to sperm cell dysmotility and abnormal flagellar RSPH9 protein composition, demonstrated for the first time by immunofluorescence microscopy in sperm cells from an RSPH9-mutant individual |

-Next-generation sequencing, immunofluorescence microscopy on sperm flagella, high-speed video microscopy, TEM, semen analysis |
+Next-generation sequencing, immunofluorescence microscopy of sperm flagella, high-speed video microscopy, transmission electron microscopy, semen analysis |

 Frontiers in genetics |